schopath/Art-of-DoS/README.md

 # Art-of-DoS

-Notes and payloads about Denial of Service
+Notes and payloads about Denial of Service Attack